Paige VanZant Has One Last Chance to Secure UFC Stardom

 Paige VanZant has worn a lot of different hats during her four years in the UFC.

 Depending on the week, she's worked as a brand ambassador, spokesmodel, social media influencer or public relations vanguard for the promotion.
-For the most part, she's done a decent job in all those different roles (albeit with a few forgiveable gaffs along the way).
+For the most part, she's done a decent job in all those different roles (albeit with a few forgivable gaffes along the way).

 The actual fighting part of her time with the UFC, though?
 That hasn't gone nearly as smoothly, and that puts her in an incredibly awkward position heading into UFC on ESPN+.

-The fact that VanZant is on any kind of dire straits likely comes as a surprise to casual fans.
+The fact that VanZant is in any kind of dire straits likely comes as a surprise to casual fans.

 VanZant exploded to the forefront of the MMA world when she debuted in the UFC in 2011 with a drubbing of Kailin Curran, and she followed that up with solid wins over cherrypicked opponents.

-Since then, she has been defined by her random appearances outside the cage, sneaking in a fight or two when she isn't on Dancing with the Stars or Chopped.
+Since then, she has been defined by her appearances outside the cage, sneaking in a fight or two when she isn't on Dancing with the Stars or Chopped.

 But while it rarely comes up, 12-Gauge has struggled mightily in recent years, going 1-3 over her last four fights.